titobsala/Raska/README.md

   🎯 Great progress!
 Focus on Beta phase next.
 ```

-## 🤖 AI Integration & Automated Roadmap Generation
+## 🤖 AI-Assisted Roadmap Generation

-Rask includes powerful AI integration capabilities that allow you to generate comprehensive project roadmaps using AI assistants like ChatGPT, Claude, or any other AI tool.
-This feature dramatically speeds up project planning and ensures consistent task structure.
+Rask provides comprehensive templates and examples that work perfectly with AI assistants like ChatGPT, Claude, or any other AI tool.
+While Rask doesn't have built-in AI integration yet, it's designed to work seamlessly with AI-generated content, dramatically speeding up project planning and ensuring consistent task structure.

 ### 📝 Copy-Paste Template for AI Assistants